jax-ml/jax/docs/new_docs/101/transformations.md

 manually_batched_convolve(xs, ws)
 ```

-This produces the correct result, but it processes one example at a time,
+This produces the correct result, but it processes one example at a time, which
-which performs poorly on hardware built for array-level parallelism.
-To batch
+performs poorly on hardware built for array-level parallelism.
+To batch the
-the computation efficiently you'd normally rewrite the function by hand so
+computation efficiently you'd normally rewrite the function by hand so that
-that every operation works over the batch dimension — manageable here, but
+every operation works over the batch dimension.
+That's manageable here, but
 messy and error-prone for realistic functions.

 `jax.vmap` does this rewrite automatically: